jan-kaczorowski/ln-job-scraper-with-google-sheets/GOOGLE_SHEETS_SETUP.md

 ## Data Management Tips

 - The scraper always appends new data; it doesn't check for duplicates
-- You can add additional columns after column E for your own tracking
+- You can add additional columns after column G for your own tracking
 - Use Google Sheets filters and sorting to manage the data
 - Consider creating a second sheet for processed jobs
+- The offer_id column makes it easy to identify and track specific jobs